Bachelor of Science in

 Forensic Psychology

-Emphasizing the application of psychological research and experimentation in the legal arena, the B.S. in Forensic Psychology is among the few such degree programs in the U.S., and it leverages Embry-Riddle’s strengths in areas, such as applied psychology, social and behavioral research, and forensic science.
+Emphasizing the application of psychological research and experimentation in the legal arena, the Bachelor of Science in Forensic Psychology leverages Embry‑Riddle’s strengths in areas such as applied psychology, social and behavioral research and forensic science.

 Notable Employers of Alumni